Corben Oval electrical and pavilion upgrades

 Who are we working with?

-There are currently no access changes expected to Corben Oval, however there may be some areas with restricted access once construction commences.
+There are currently no access changes expected to Corben Oval, however there may be some areas with restricted access when construction starts.

-What upgrades are taking place for the pavilion?
+What upgrades are being made to the pavilion?

 Is solar power an option?